 The fetus may be exposed to much less radiation than the mother; exposure to the fetus is negligible during x-rays of the following:

 The extent of uterine exposure depends on gestational age and thus uterine size.
 The effects of radiation depend on the age of the conceptus (the time from conception).

 Diagnostic imaging using ionizing radiation, especially CT, should be done only when clearly required.
 Alternatives should be considered.
 For example, in young children, minor head injury can often be diagnosed and treated based on clinical findings, and appendicitis can often be diagnosed by ultrasonography.
-However, necessary tests should not be withheld, even if the radiation dose is high (eg, as with CT scans), as long as the benefit outweighs the potential risk.
+However, necessary tests should not be withheld, even if the radiation dose is high (eg, as with CT scans), as long as the potential benefit outweighs the potential harm.